ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-destructuring.md

 implement them, we did design our ast item in a way that could be extended to support them.
 By changing the `destruct: Destructure<A>` attribute of the assignment statement to `destruct: Array<Destructure<A>>` or an equivalent type, we could easily parse a chained assignment and represent it in the ast.
 Our type checking and compilation code could even be kept largely the same, just applied to every `Destructure` object in the array from left-to-right.

-This would allow us to support examples like the following.
+Adding this feature would allow us to support programs like the following.

 ```python
 head, *rest = *beginning, end = [1, 5, 25, 125]